KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 ## ac_ccenable

 ::: warning
-This parameter is in testing and should not yet be used on a production chain.
+This parameter is in testing and should not yet be used on a production chain.(FIXME this can be used in production if they are careful about warning users not to use disabled CC's RPC commands)
 :::

 The `ac_ccenable` parameter restricts the asset chain so that only indicated CryptoConditions modules can be enabled. `ac_ccenable` requires [`ac_cc`](../installations/asset-chain-parameters.html#ac-cc) to be active.